regolith-linux/regolith-desktop-website/content/posts/status_update_08_24.md

 ## Feedback

-I'd love to hear what you think about this status update or the Regolith project in general.
+[Feedback](https://github.com/orgs/regolith-linux/discussions) about this status update or the Regolith project in general is always welcome.